TUDelft-books/CSBB-textbook/book/Quarter1/Week1_2.md

 :name: week2image
 ```
 # Week 2: Understanding your crew
+The schedule componenents of week 2 are:

--   Lecture What is transdiciplinarity (Monday)
+-   Lecture: <a href=#lecture-what-is-transdisciplinarity>What is transdiciplinarity</a>

--   Science Spotlight convergence flagships/supervisors/PhD (Monday)
+-   Science Spotlight

--   Workshop Perspectives and Values with the team
+-   <a href=#workshop-perspectives-and-values-with-the-team>Workshop perspectives and values with the team</a>

+-   Writing a <a href=#group-activity-of-the-week---team-contract> team contract</a>

 -   Friday Symposium